Dmgvol/GRUnlocker/README.md

 Make sure you backup your .save file before you run the program! (just in case).

 This program/script does not guarantee you'll receive the corresponded achievements if any at all, so if you want to get those achievements, you should do it yourself.

+### Reporting
+If you encounter any type of issues/bugs or even suggestions, @ me in Discord.